gsriramit/SoftwareDefinedNetworking/06-SoftwareLoadBalancer.md

   - The configuration is then programmed on the mux instances through the SLB host agent that is deployed on every host in the SDN cluster
   - The NC also programs the virtual switch with all the necessary information including ACLs, NAT, Metering and Virtual Network.
 In this case, the Virtual Network matching table would contain the mapping information between the PA and the CA. This will be required in step#4 of the traffic flow explained below
   - The virtual switch would supposedly be updated by the mux instances for every *unique initial packet* processed.
 The NAT match table should now contain information sufficient for the vSwitch to handle the response back to the client, without relying on the mux
 - Mux instances have completed the eBGP peering with the internet facing edge routers.
-With this peering the routing table of the routers would have been updated with 3 Transit IP addresses of the mux instances for the traffic received on the public VIP address.
+With this peering the routing table of the routers would have been updated with 3 Transit IP addresses of the mux instances for the traffic received for the public VIP address.
 The same has been shown in the diagram
 - ECMP would be used by the edge routers when trying to identify a mux to send the received traffic to

 ### Flow